efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 + **Overpower Them:** AG lack the speed to compete with CA. Summoning double Dakini or even just a boosted Dakini can often result in massive tempo swings in your favor.
 If you let the duel drag out, then AG can draw into AGG  and play like any other backrow heavy deck.

 ##### **Effective Tech Cards for this Matchup:**
-+ Forbidden Chalice: Chalice is mostly just to counter and econ take play.
++ {Forbidden Chalice}: Chalice is mostly just to counter and econ take play.
 If you aren’t losing your Dakini when they econ take, then they lack the necessary means to defeat CA. However, you don’t really need to tech against AG, so Chalice is good because it’s decent in more relevant matchups.

+---

 #### Matchup Chart